-The analysis estimated that spending would be slightly higher in Year 1 - \$3.8 billion, or 0.7% of total spending - in a scenario in which health plans or health systems were used as intermediaries compared to a scenario in which direct payments were made to providers.
-The estimate that spending under a scenario in which health plans or health systems are used as intermediaries would be similar to spending in a scenario in which direct payments are made to providers will no doubt seem surprising to some.
-The composition of spending differs somewhat in the two scenarios.
-In the scenario assuming health plans or health systems or systems play an intermediary role, estimated administrative costs to pay the plans or systems are higher than in the direct payment scenario, and the savings from reduced billing and insurance related costs are lower (Table 2).
-These increases in spending are largely balanced by an estimated increase in utilization in the direct payment scenario due to the elimination of risk-based capitation and the elimination of health plan efforts at reducing low-value care, which is accompanied by an increase in spending for services.
+As shown in Table 2, estimated spending in the scenario in which health plans or health systems were used as intermediaries is very similar -- \$3.8 billion higher, or 0.7% of total spending - than in the scenario in which direct payments were made to providers.
+Although total spending is expected to be similar in the two scenarios, the composition of spending differs somewhat in the two scenarios.
+In the scenario assuming health plans or health systems play an intermediary role, estimated administrative costs to pay the plans or systems are higher than in the direct payment scenario, and the savings from reduced billing and insurance related costs are lower (Table 2).
+These increases in spending are largely balanced by an estimated increase in utilization in the direct payment scenario due to the elimination of risk-based capitation and the elimination of health plan efforts at reducing low-value care,24 which is accompanied by an increase in spending for services.